HanSolo/SpaceFX/README.md

 embedded devices etc.
 The "master" branch now contains some more fun things like enemies attacking in waves, a level boss that needs more hits to kill, enemies that drop bombs and an enemy boss that also fires rockets.
+This "mobile" branch is like the name says for mobile devices, it contains exactly the same code that is used in the "master" branch but needs some adjustments.
+At the moment you cannot use sound on the mobile platform so this has to be disabled and other things.
+Be aware that the "mobile" branch is using maven where the other branches use gradle, this will change in the future and is only temporary.

 Donations are welcome at [Paypal](https://paypal.me/hans0l0)